LiLith666-D/CodeAlpha_PhishingAwarenessTraining/README.md

 # CodeAlpha_PhishingAwarenessTraining

-# Phishing Awareness Training Website
+# Phishing Awareness Training

-## Project Title
+## Description
-**Dheekshita – CodeAlpha Task 2: Phishing Awareness Training**
+This project is a simple awareness website created for **CodeAlpha Task 2**.
+It educates users about phishing attacks, how to recognize them, and how to prevent falling victim to online scams.

 ---

-## Overview
-This project is a **Phishing Awareness Training website** developed as part of **Task 2 of the CodeAlpha Cyber Security Internship**.
-The website is designed to educate users about phishing attacks, how they work, how to recognize them, and how to prevent falling victim to such attacks.

-The content is structured in a clear, user-friendly manner with explanations, real-world examples, best practices, and an interactive quiz to test user understanding.

----

-## Objectives
+## Topics Covered
-- Create awareness about phishing and social engineering attacks
+- Introduction to Phishing
-- Explain different types of phishing techniques
+- Types of Phishing Attacks
-- Help users recognize phishing emails, messages, and websites
-- Educate users on best practices and prevention strategies
-- Test user knowledge through a quiz-based approach
+- Recognizing Phishing Emails and Fake Websites
+- Social Engineering Tactics
+- Best Practices and Prevention
+- Awareness Quiz

 ---